MichailSemoglou/renoir/README.md

 # renoir

-A pedagogical tool for analyzing and visualizing artist-specific works from the WikiArt dataset, designed for teaching computational design and digital humanities.
+A computational tool for analyzing and visualizing artist-specific works from the WikiArt dataset, designed for art and design education and research.

+Built specifically for the art and design community where such analytical tools are rare, `renoir` bridges traditional art history with computational methods.
+Perfect for creative coding courses, art and design research, and digital humanities where practitioners explore the intersection of art, data, and technology.

 <!-- [![DOI](https://joss.theoj.org/papers/10.21105/joss.XXXXX/status.svg)](https://doi.org/10.21105/joss.XXXXX) -->